-- Estimated future medical expenses.
+- Estimated future medical costs.

 Compensation from the Offender’s Employer

-Assaults in Pubs, Nightclub, Shops and Takeaways.
+Assaults in Pubs, Nightclubs, Shops and Takeaways

-Compensation from your Employer.
+Compensation from your Employer

 *In contentious business, a solicitor may not calculate fees or other charges as a percentage or proportion of any award or settlement.